ComputeCanada/magic_castle/docs/README.md

-Login nodes run [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page), an intrusion prevention software that protects login nodes from brute-force attacks. fail2ban is configured to ban ip addresses that attempted to login 5 times and failed in a window of 10 minutes.
-The ban time is 60 minutes.
+Login nodes run [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page), an intrusion prevention software that protects login nodes from brute-force attacks. fail2ban is configured to ban ip addresses that attempted to login 20 times and failed in a window of 60 minutes.
+The ban time is 24 hours.

-In the context of a workshop with SSH novices, the 5-attempts rule is often triggered, resulting in participants banned and puzzled, which is a bad start for a workshop.
+In the context of a workshop with SSH novices, the 20-attempts rule might be triggered, resulting in participants banned and puzzled, which is a bad start for a workshop.
 There are solutions to mitigate this problem.